Outdoor Walking - Responsive Web App Design

 Did the work inspire people to take action?

-Did the process instill a deeper understanding of those we're
+Did the process instill a deeper understanding of those we're designing for?

 --IDEO